HON95/URL-Manager/README.md

 Redirects URLs based on routes declared in a JSON file.

-Intended to be used behind a reverse proxy (like Traefik), as it only handles HTTP but accepts `X-Forwarded-Host` and `X-Forwarded-Proto`.
+Intended to be used behind a reverse proxy (like Traefik), as it only handles HTTP and accepts `X-Forwarded-For`, `X-Forwarded-Host` and `X-Forwarded-Proto`.

 ## Usage